What to Expect: Your Cosmetic Surgery Consultation

 Consultations are a combination of an interview, learning experience and opportunity to explore the possibilities of cosmetic surgery.
 It’s a two-way dialogue that will allow you to walk away knowing if cosmetic surgery is right for you, and if so, appropriate procedure options and the surgeon you want to perform the procedure(s).

-The best way to make an educated decision is to schedule a consultation to meet with a board-certified plastic surgeon and their staff.
+The best way to make an educated decision is to schedule a consultation to meet with a plastic surgeon and their staff.
 Here is a basic rundown of what to expect during a cosmetic surgery consultation.

 What to Expect

 One of the best ways to decide if cosmetic surgery is right for you is by meeting with a reputable and qualified cosmetic or plastic surgeon.
 During the consultation, you will discuss goals and expectations, as well as: